andypern/iggy/workshop/iggy101/docs/s3cmd.md

 You will also want to list your own bucket, to make sure you have correct access to it:

     s3cmd ls s3://$username

 ***Note: $username should be replaced with the name of the bucket named after your login name.
 It may differ from the username on your local machine***

 ## Upload files / PUT objects

+First, locate a file on your computer which you wish to upload.  ***Note: it is simplest if this file exists directly in your home directory***.
+Alternatively, you can create a file using a text editor, make sure to save it directly to your home directory.

+Next, run the following command to upload it to your personal bucket:

+**Linux & Mac Users**:

+    s3cmd put ~/myfile.txt s3://$username

+**Windows Users**:

+    python.exe s3cmd put %homepath%\myfile.txt s3://$username